Donald Trump's impeachment trial: Seven things to expect | DW | 09.02.2021

 Trump, who is 74 years old, has not dismissed another presidential run in 2024.

-Regardless of the impeachment trial's outcome, Trump remains the target of multiple investigations in several state and federal courts both in relationship to the events of January 6 and other legal questions.
+Regardless of the impeachment trial's outcome, Trump remains the target of multiple investigations in several state and federal courts, both connected to the events of January 6 and other legal questions.

 It is likely that the impeachment trial will only be the first of several post-presidential court battles.